 Michelle Simtoco from Cebu, Philippines on January 07, 2011:

 Glad tidings I bring as we celebrate the Three Kings of Hubnuggets Are...huh?
 Yes, your hub has been nominated on the Hubnuggets!
 Check out the Arts and Design category and read your email too!

 Participate in the Hubnuggets Forum to celebrate your nomination: https://hubpages.com/forum/topic/64125

 Congratulations holyjeans!
 And thank you for this free pattern!

 Elayne from Rocky Mountains on January 07, 2011:

 What a fun crochet pattern.
 I made scarves and beanies this last Christmas for all twelve grandchildren.
 They seemed to like them a lot.
 Thanks for sharing and congrats on your nomination.

-Susan Hazelton from Sunny Florida on January 03, 2011:
+Susan Hazelton from Northern New York on January 03, 2011: